Mobile phone use in schools: South Korea

 The use of mobile phones in schools has been a controversial human rights topic in South Korea.

 Starting from November 2014, the National Human Rights Commission of Korea had expressed human rights concerns over mobile phone policies in schools.
 In one instance in October 2021, a high school student in Daegu filed a complaint on his school's mobile phone policy.
 The school prohibited use not only during classroom time but also break times and it was a common practice among high schools.
-The policy involved phones being confiscated for 1 week on the first violation, confiscation for 2 weeks for the second violation and parent notification for the third and subsequent violations.
+The policy involved phones being confiscated for one week on the first violation, confiscation for two weeks for the second violation and parent notification for the third and subsequent violations.
 The school argued that its mobile phone ban helped create a better educational environment and students could access the internet through the computer lab, but the NHRCK argued that the school should have better ways to create a good educational environment and said it violated students' rights to information.

 However, in October 2024, the NHRCK reversed its decade-long decision on mobile phones.
 A complaint filed by a high school student from South Jeolla was rejected due to conflicts and disciplinary issues interfering with teachers' rights to teach and students' rights to learn.
 In addition, the school involved in the complaint allowed phone use in breaks and lunch to minimize human rights violations.
-Supporters of the dismissal argued that mobile phone use created conflicts between teachers and students and interfered in childrens' development.
+Supporters of the dismissal argued that mobile phone use created conflicts between teachers and students and interfered in children's development.
 On the other hand, opponents argued that the freedom of communication was being violated.